BerriAI/litellm/docs/my-website/docs/proxy/alerting.md

 - slow LLM api calls
 - budget Tracking per key/user:
     - When a User/Key crosses their Budget
-    - When a User/Key is 15% away from cross their Budget
+    - When a User/Key is 15% away from crossing their Budget
 - failed db read/writes

 ## Quick Start